ethangumin/sort_visualizer/README.md

 The dataset of randomly sized elements is displayed as a bar chart that, when activated, will sort itself in the pattern of the chosen algorithm.
 Throughout this process, the color of each bar will change depending its sorted status.

 "Sort Visualizer" also contains a modal with details about the currently selected algorithm, showing information about how it sorts data, as well as the algorithm's common uses and its time/space complexity.

+Learn more about sorting algorithms <a href="https://ethangumin.github.io/sort_visualizer/">here.</a>

 <br>